 “I have not failed.
 I’ve just found 10,000 ways that won’t work.”Thomas A. Edison

-Beat your marks in any sport, get rid of negative emotional loads, learn from failed projects and always go one step further.
-This are some examples of turning missteps into success.
+To beat your marks in any sport, get rid of negative emotional loads, learn from failed projects and always go one step further… This are some examples of turning missteps into success.

 Why is this so important?

-As an engineer, I have to manage different challenges in each project, design, printing… Business are always about challenges and failure.
-But it can be a source of shame, a prove that someone is not good enough or smart enough to properly develope a certain activity.
+As an engineer, I have to deal with many challenges in each project, design, printing… Business are always about challenges and failure.
+It can be a source of shame, a prove that someone is not good or smart enough to properly develope a certain activity or take right decitions.

 - Educators turn failure into teaches.